RayHightower/RayHightower.com/_posts/2024-02-22-raisefest-teamwork.markdown

 Have you raised $1M in capital (or more) in the last twelve months?
 If so, we might have something for you.
 Right here in Arizona.

 Intrigued?
 [Contact us](/contact) and you'll hear from us quickly.
-Maybe you met one of us in person here at RaiseFest!
+Maybe we'll meet in person here at RaiseFest!

 ### Deal + Team